DNA64/minisnesmodsrules/rules.md

 ## Questions answered in the FAQ/Sidebar

 -   Use the search bar, your search engine, and the  [FAQ](https://www.reddit.com/r/miniSNESmods/wiki/faq)  to ensure that you are not re-posting recent content or already answered questions.
-Duplicate questions are subject to locking and removal.
+Duplicate questions are subject to locking and removal at the discretion of the mod team.

 ## Keep postings relevant to the SNES Classic

 -   This is a community by SNES Classic fans for SNES Classic fans.
 Let's keep the content here limited to related topics, and not videos of your cat chasing a laser pointer.
 If you have another classic system you would like to discuss or need help with, we suggest joining one of the Related Subreddits in the sidebar like [r/ClassicMods](https://www.reddit.com/r/ClassicMods).

-## All content should be in English.
+## No affiliate, refferal or URL shortener links.

-That includes, posts, comments and linked content.
-Links to non-English content is okay if it's subtitled, translated or otherwise interesting to English speakers (Subject to the mod teams discretion).
+This includes amazon referral links or any other link in which you or anyone else would profit from.
+Any links found in violation of this rule may result in the users account being banned (This is enforced at the discretion of the mod team).

-## No referral or URL shortener links.
+**Why don't we allow them?**

-This includes amazon referral links or any other link in which you profit or benefit from.
-Any links found in violation of this rule will result in the users account being banned.
+Affiliate and referral links like those from Amazon allow people to make a commission by sharing links to a store or product that contain a refferal code.
+When someone clicks on any of these links a cookie is stored on the computer and the account will be credited for any purchases you make, even if it wasn't the item in the link.
+This finacial incentive often causes people to spam thier links in posts and comments.
+We want people to share links to products because they want to help out the community, but not because they're looking for a get rich quick scheme.
+If you have an affiliate or referral link you really want to share, that benfits the community, please get in touch with a moderator for approval before posting. **Coupon Codes for related products are ok to post**

 ## Self promotion
 ### Limits on promoting streams and let's play videos.